SoumyaDY96/wordpressdemo/README.md

 "phpdockerfile" is used to install more extensions on the base image of php:7.4-fpm-alpine.

 "main_script_wordpress.sh" is the main script which should be run from the server.
-Nothing to do with the rest of the files.
+Download all the files to a specific folder and run this main script.

 The other files and necessary commands will run from within the main script.

 Make sure to change execute permission for "main_script_wordpress.sh" using: